Jeevaranjani/Projects-/README.md

 Integrating satellite data and IoT networks to improve spatial and temporal coverage.
 Exploring deep learning techniques for enhanced prediction accuracy.
 Developing region-specific models tailored to unique geographical and meteorological conditions.

+Comparative Analysis of Machine Learning Algorithms in Predicting the Risk of Death in COVID-19 Patients

+Project Overviewl:
+This project aims to compare the performance of various machine learning (ML) algorithms in predicting the risk of death among COVID-19 patients.
+By analyzing extensive medical data, the study identifies the most accurate model for mortality risk prediction,providing valuable insights for healthcare practitioners and policymakers.

+Objectives:

+1. Analyze COVID-19 patient data to identify significant predictors of mortality risk.
+2. Evaluate and compare the performance of machine learning algorithms including:
+Logistic Regression
+Decision Tree
+Random Forest
+Support Vector Machines (SVM)
+3. Determine the most accurate model for predicting mortality risk and provide insights into patient profiles at high risk.

+Dataset:

+Data Points: 1,048,575 (reduced to 1,025,152 after preprocessing)
+Attributes: 21 initially, reduced to 19 after feature selection Key Features:
+Demographics: Age, Sex
+Health Conditions: Diabetes, COPD, Hypertension, Cardiovascular Disease, Asthma Risk Factors: Obesity, Tobacco Usage, Pregnancy Clinical Indicators: ICU Admission, Intubation, Pneumonia

+Methodology:
+1. Data Importing: Utilized libraries like NumPy, Pandas, Matplotlib, and Seaborn for handling CSV data files.
+2. Data Preprocessing:
+  Addressed missing values for attributes like ICU and Intubation.
+  Encoded categorical variables for binary classification.
+  Removed irrelevant features based on correlation analysis.
+3. Feature Selection and Scaling: Identified significant features and normalized numerical data for improved model performance.
+4. Data Visualization:
+  Explored variable distributions using bar plots, histograms, and correlation matrices.
+  Highlighted trends such as higher mortality risk among older age groups and individuals with pre-existing conditions.
+5. Model Implementation: Applied the following algorithms for prediction:
+  Logistic Regression
+  Decision Tree
+  Random Forest
+  Support Vector Machine (SVM)
+6. Evaluation Metrics:
+  Accuracy
+  F1-Score
+  Confusion Matrix

+Findings:
+The Decision Tree Classifier achieved the highest accuracy of 91.58%, outperforming other models.
+Observations from the dataset indicated a higher mortality risk among individuals aged 20-60, often due to lifestyle-related health issues.

+Challenges and Solutions
+Imbalanced Dataset: Addressed using under-sampling techniques, ensuring balanced class distributions for accurate evaluation.
+Data Quality: Preprocessed the dataset to handle missing values and remove irrelevant features.

+Conclusion:

+This project highlights the potential of machine learning algorithms in predicting mortality risk for COVID-19 patients.
+The decision tree classifier demonstrated the best performance, offering reliable insights for healthcare applications.Future enhancements could include integrating clinical imaging data and genetic information to improve prediction accuracy further.

+Future Scope:
+Incorporate additional clinical and genetic data modalities to enhance model accuracy.
+Develop interpretable models to identify critical risk factors for individual patients.
+Implement the solution as a healthcare decision-support tool.
 Expanding pollutant categories to include heavy metals and VOCs.
 Incorporating early warning systems for vulnerable populations.